an9wer/dlm/README.rst

 DLM - a Download Manager
 ========================

-dlm is a ease-to-use service for managing your download tasks.
+dlm is an ease-to-use service for managing your download tasks.

 Features
 --------